Obsidian-TTRPG-Community/Starfinder-SRD-Markdown/Rules/SF1E/Combat Mechanics/Bonus  Penalties.md

 ## Base Bonus

-Characters receive base bonuses to attacks and [[Saving Throws]] from their class levels.
+Characters receive base bonuses to attacks and [[Combat Mechanics#Saving Throws|Saving Throws]] from their class levels.
 Your base attack bonus is added to all your attack rolls and is determined by your class and level.
 A higher number means you’re better at combat.
-Similarly, the three categories of base saving throw bonuses, also determined by your class and level, are added to [[Saving Throws]] you attempt against various effects (as indicated by each effect that calls for a saving throw).
+Similarly, the three categories of base saving throw bonuses, also determined by your class and level, are added to [[Combat Mechanics#Saving Throws|Saving Throws]] you attempt against various effects (as indicated by each effect that calls for a saving throw).

 You receive the base bonuses listed for your level in a class on the class’s level progression chart.
 For example, if you are a 5th-level [[Soldier]], you have a base attack bonus of +5, a base Fortitude save bonus of +4, a base Reflex save bonus of +1, and a base Will save bonus of +4 (see page 111).
 If you take levels in more than one class (known as multiclassing), your base bonuses from different [[Classes]] stack with each other.
 Add together the base bonuses from each of your [[Classes]] to determine your base values.
 For example, if you have 5 levels of [[Soldier]] and 1 level of [[Operative]], you have a base attack bonus of +5, a base Fortitude save bonus of +4, a base Reflex save bonus of +3, and a base Will save bonus of +6.